kmlawson/china-revolutions-mo3337/09seminars.md

 Spence, Jonathan D. *The Search for Modern China* Ch 8-11 pp164-254 (in 3rd ed.)

 Over the summer, I advised students to read Ch 8-26 of any edition of *The Search for Modern China*.
 If you didn't find time for this over the summer, I would recommend you do continue to work through the text for that chapter range.
 The relevant chapters for the week will be listed normally as "background reading" but only this week will they be listed as the required reading.
+No ebook, so consider getting your own copy.

 ### Elective Reading